 The ASU Symphonic Band is comprised of accomplished wind and percussion players including music majors and non-majors from throughout the university.
-The band, which performs two concerts during the spring semester, performs traditional and contemporary repertoire that uses full instrumentation.
-Auditions for the ASU Symphonic Band are held during the last week of November.
+The band, which performs one concert in the fall and two concerts during the spring semester, performs traditional and contemporary repertoire that uses full instrumentation.
+Auditions for the ASU Symphonic Band are held during the first week of each semester.

-Sarah Labovitz conducts the Symphonic Band, which meets on Mondays, Wednesdays and Fridays during the Spring Semester.
+Sarah Labovitz conducts the Symphonic Band, which meets:

 The Jazz Band is one of the University's many strong and diverse ensembles.
 The band performs the full gamut of jazz literature from dance hits of the 1920s to World Music and Jazz fusion written by today’s most cutting edge composers the strength of the Jazz Band always shows in performance.